smfo/whatILearntToday/React/hooks/reducerHook.md

 Prefered to useState when having complex state logic that involves multiple sub-values or when the next state depends on the previous one.

 **Reducer**
-A reducer takes in two parameters, a precious state and an action/function, and returnes a new state `(previousState, action) => newState`
+A reducer takes in two parameters, the previous state of the variable and an action/function, and returnes a new state.\
+Reducers can apply a lot more logic to getting the new state than useState that only sets the new state equal to the recived action value-
+`(previousState, action) => newState`

 ```javascript